UN slams Israel’s new law allowing life sentences for Palestinian children

 The UN has expressed concern that these changes override scientific understanding of child development and undermine children’s right to rehabilitation.
 It has noted that children aged 12-13 lack full cognitive maturity and should not face criminal proceedings, let alone life imprisonment.

 The National Insurance Law amendment strips parents of social benefits, such as child allowances and education grants, if their child is imprisoned for offences classified as terrorism.
-The UN has warned that this measure could disproportionately target Palestinian families and violate the right to social protection under international human rights laws.

 From double standards to racial discrimination

 Israel’s treatment of Palestinian children reflects a broader pattern of systemic racial discrimination.
-While Israeli Jewish children are prosecuted under civilian law, Palestinian children — especially those in occupied East Jerusalem — are often tried under counterterrorism laws that impose significantly harsher penalties.
+While Israeli Jewish children are prosecuted under civilian law, Palestinian children — especially those in East Jerusalem — are often tried under counterterrorism laws that impose significantly harsher penalties.

 The UN has urged Israel to repeal both amendments, referring to the 2024 advisory opinion from the International Court of Justice, which found that Israel’s regime in the occupied Palestinian territories practised racial segregation and apartheid.